Introduction

 Using

-clauses.
-For example, in the example discussed earlier with a news website, to return the 10 most recent news articles you'd need to use an ORDER BY
+TOP will access just the first N or X percent of records.
+Commonly such queries are accompanied by ORDER BY clauses.
+For example, in the example discussed earlier with a news website, to return the 10 most recent news articles you'd need to use an ORDER BY clause to return the results sorted by the PublicationDate field in descending order.
+From this, you'd want just the top 10 results: |

 Limiting Records with

-Prior to SQL Server 7.0, the only way to limit results from a SQL query was to use the
+ROWCOUNTPrior to SQL Server 7.0, the only way to limit results from a SQL query was to use the

-you'd proceed the actual SQL statement with a line like:SET ROWCOUNT N |
+ROWCOUNT variable.
+With ROWCOUNT you'd proceed the actual SQL statement with a line like:SET ROWCOUNT N |

 After which you could have your SQL statement.
 By setting